annotation/stam/extensions/stam-webannotations/README.md

 ## Mapping Web Annotation to STAM

-Mapping Web Annotation to STAM generally follows the inverse of what we have already seen.
+Mapping Web Annotation to STAM generally follows the inverse of what we have already seen, but is not strictly specified in the current specification.
 However, Web Annotation and RDF upon which it builds forms a broader model than STAM typically provides, so not all that can be expressed there can be unambiguously expressed in STAM terms.

 ### Limitations